aviralx10/BookMyVaccine/Readme.md

 # WHAT'S NEXT <br>
 **VOICE OVER** - We could surely implement a VoiceOver feature for the Differently Abled so that they can also easily access the App.
-**SCALABILITY** - Right now, our app only has a handful of data of few hospitals and time slots, we could surely add more Hospitals of different cities and their time slots too.
+**SCALABILITY** - Right now, our app only has a handful of data of few hospitals and time slots, we could surely add more Hospitals of different cities and their time slots too.<br>
 **IMPLEMENTING LOGIN FUNCTIONALITY BY USING APPLE,FACEBOOK,TWITTER ACCOUNTS OF USERS**
 <br>
 # TECHNOLOGIES USED<br>
-SWIFTUI
+SWIFTUI,
-WIDGETKIT
+WIDGETKIT,
-NODEJS
+NODEJS,
-MAPKIT
+MAPKIT,
 COMBINE